<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2218854618445248&amp;ev=PageView&amp;noscript=1"/>

 The Grand National is a national disgrace.
 Will you urge these companies to withdraw their support of this shameful spectacle in which horses are forced to participate?

-The Grand National is one of the most dangerous horse races in the UK.
-Forty skittish horses are forced to run over 4 miles at breakneck speed while tackling 30 obstacles, including drops, ditches, and very high fences.
-The course is designed to be demanding and extreme – which makes it treacherous and often deadly.
+The Randox Grand National Festival is one of the UK's most dangerous horse racing events.
+Over 30 skittish horses are forced to run up to 4 miles at breakneck speed while tackling 30 obstacles, including drops, ditches, and high fences.
+The courses are designed to be demanding and extreme, making them treacherous and often deadly.

 How Dangerous Is the Grand National?

-Sixty-five horses have died as a result of racing at the Grand National since 2000, and countless others have been injured.
-At Becher’s Brook, aptly nicknamed the “killer fence”, horses have slammed face-first into the ground and collided with each other, breaking necks, backs, and legs.
+According to Animal Aid, sixty-seven horses have died as a result of racing at the Grand National since 2000, and countless others have been injured.
+At Becher’s Brook, aptly nicknamed the “killer fence,” horses have slammed face-first into the ground and collided with each other, breaking necks, backs, and legs.

 Take Action to Stop Racing Horses to Death

-Take action by calling on the Grand National’s sponsors to drop the cruel race.
+Take action by calling on the Randox Grand National Festival’s sponsors to cut ties with this cruel event.

 Mr